beegrass/SWEN261-TeamProject-Blackhawks/docs/DesignDoc.md

 ### **Issues During Acceptance testing**
 > - There is an issue with when after you add your jersey to your cart, and then you get its total cost of the entire cart, but when you try to remove it from the cart right after
 > it doesnt allow you to delete anything from it
-> - Customers not being able to be created during the login process, this is being dealt with by refactoring the code to not include the Cart object inside of a Customer object
-> since it may have lead to some problems
 > - Have to redo testing for Controller methods for the Customer because of refactoring, but otherwise it should be fine
+> - this is a current issue as of right now, but there is a problem with adding multiple jerseys to the cart where it keeps saying that it cant do
+> that which is weird

 ## Unit Testing and Code Coverage